 As Hannah Sartain, Career advisor at ResumesPlanet, explains:

-Talent and traits are surely two respected factors in today’s marketplace.
-These are different from skills because they’re “natural gifts”.
+Talent is a respected factor in today’s marketplace.
+Talent is different from skills because it's a “natural gift."
 Many employees that become important to their companies suddenly fall under the impression that they no longer have to do their 100% because they’re important anyway.

 Another common workplace stereotype refers to the aspect of “to ask or not to ask”.
 During school, high-school, and college, you are constantly being encouraged to follow orders (assignments, essays, tasks).
 Theoretically, every student has the right to speak up his mind in the class, no matter the perceptions and conceptions of the teacher.